gitmachtl/scripts/cardano/testnet/README.md

 ## Limitations to the PoolOperation

 <details>
-   <summary>About Limitations, what can you do, what can't you do ... </summary>
+   <summary><b>About Limitations, what can you do, what can't you do ...</b>:bookmark_tabs:<br></summary>

-<br>So, there are many things you can do with your Hardware-Wallet as an SPO, but there are also many limitations because of security restrictions.
+So, there are many things you can do with your Hardware-Wallet as an SPO, but there are also many limitations because of security restrictions.
 I have tried to make this list below so you can see whats possible and whats not.
 If its not in this list, its not possible with a Hardware-Wallet for now:

 | Action | Payment via CLI-Keys:key: | Payment via HW-Keys:key: (Ledger/Trezor) |
 | :---         |     :---:      |     :---:     |